Glockrover/IntroDataScience/docs/index.md

 ✓ Overview of Data Science and Tools
 ✓ Install VS Code and UV
-✓ Clone repository and sync dependencies
+✓ Clone the repository and sync dependencies
 ✓ Launch first notebook

 ### Phase 1: Learn the Basics (1 hour)